momoover/ridge-detector/README.md

 ## Overview

-This repository contains the Python implementation of a multi-scale ridge detector designed to identify and localize curvilinear structures in various fields including medical imaging and remote sensing.
+This repository contains the Python implementation of a multi-scale ridge detector designed for identifying and measuring curvilinear structures in images across various fields including medical imaging and remote sensing.
 For more detailed information, please refer to the following literature:

 [1] Steger, Carsten.
 "An unbiased detector of curvilinear structures."
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 20(2), pp. 113-125, 1998.